 Step 1: Identify the offsets.
 Since aloes spread by producing easily transplanted offsets, they are quite easy to propagate.
 Here you can see two offsets in light green; the larger one to the left is ready for its own pot.
 The tiny one just beginning to emerge on the right will have to wait a bit.

 Step 2: To successfully transplant an offset, one must wait until it is big enough to have its own roots.
 I hold off until it has four or more leaves several inches long.

 Step 3: To separate the offset from the mother plant, take them both out of the pot and gently pry the offset and its roots away from the larger aloe.

 Step 4: Repot your offset.
 A semi-tropical succulent, aloe prefers soil with good drainage.
 We placed a bit of gravel on the bottom of our pot, to aid drainage and prevent the aloe roots from sitting in water.
 On this we layered good potting soil with extra perlite.
-(You can also use sand.)
+(You also can use sand.)

 Step 5: After potting your aloe, give it a good soak.
 In the winter, your plant will become somewhat dormant and require less water.
 In the summer, water thoroughly, but always allow your aloe to dry out completely between waterings.
 Cacti fertilizers can also be used once a year in summer.

 Finally, get more ideas on how to successfully plant, grow, and care for aloe with our Aloe: A Field Guide.